 - Writers' self-exploitation of our work through self-published e-books, or even more through Web publication, is likely to be "under the radar" of publishers or database-driven searches.
 Limited exceptions to copyright through national laws, such as provisions for "fair use", use of "orphan works" or "out of commerce works", or other default "extended collective licensing" schemes, are permissible under Article 9 of the Berne Convention only if they do not "conflict with a normal exploitation of the work".
 But none of the major orphan works proposals to date, including the European Commission proposal, take any account of any form of self-publication in their definitions of "normal exploitation".
 On the contrary, they assume explicitly or implicitly that there is always both an author and the publisher, denying the reality of unmediated writer-to-reader distribution.

 - Most digital publication, especially Web publication, is not reflected in copyright registrations in the US.
 I recently spent two and a half years trying to register copyright in this blog, only to be told this month by the examiner at the U.S. Copyright Office assigned to my application that the only way to register copyright in a blog is to register each day's articles separately, for a separate fee, which would cost $12,775/year in copyright registration fees alone for a blog that's updated daily (in addition to the time to process the registration claims).
+My "claim" was narrowed by the Copyright Office, and for my $35 for a single application, I got a certificate of registration covering only the material first published on a single day.
 I asked the Register of Copyrights, Ms. Maria Pallante, about this at the Berkeley conference, and while she expressed sympathy for the problem, she was unable to offer any timeline for improvement in the possibility or process for registration of copyright in dynamic Web content.
 Copyright registration or "legal deposit" simply isn't a realistic option for most works first published online in the US today.
 FWIW, that's one of the major reasons this blog is hosted and "published" in Canada even though I live in the USA.
 But that's a poor workaround, not a solution to the problem of "legal deposit" for work published online, especially in the cloud.

 - Most writers in the USA don't belong to any collecting society or organization of writers, and are listed in no published directory of writers.
 Works by writers who are citizens of, and live and work in, countries around the world, are routinely published in the US.